Coordination Number and Name Registration

-- If legal custody has been granted to one parent or to another person, legal proof of guardianship must be submitted with the application.
+- Legal proof of guardianship, if legal custody has been granted to one parent or to another person.

-- Child's original birth certificate, issued by the state's Vital Records Office, and clearly stating the names of both parents (or notarized copy thereof – see below for important notice regarding notarized copies.)
+- Child's original birth certificate, issued by the state's Vital Records Office, and clearly stating the names of both parents.

-- Valid photo ID with clearly visible signature for a foreign citizen parent, e.g. passport or driver's license (or notarized copy thereof – see below for important notice regarding notarized copies.)
+- Valid photo ID with clearly visible signature for a foreign citizen parent, e.g. passport or driver's license.

-- If a Swedish citizen parent gained U.S. citizenship by application before July 1, 2001, documentation from the Swedish Migration Board must be provided to certify that s/he has regained Swedish citizenship.
+- Documentation from the Swedish Migration Board, if a Swedish citizen parent gained U.S. citizenship by application before July 1, 2001 to certify that s/he has regained Swedish citizenship.

 - When a child is born abroad to an unmarried Swedish citizen father and foreign citizen mother, the child does not automatically become a Swedish citizen.
 A notification of Swedish citizenship must first be submitted by the father to a Swedish consulate/embassy (if the child resides abroad).
 This notification form (available in Swedish only) must be signed by both legal guardians.
 The form may be submitted at the same time as the application for a coordination number.